 2. Overtime Eligibility

-The Employment Standards Act, 2000 and similar legislation in Canada’s other provinces and territories allows for overtime pay at 1.5 times an employee’s usual pay, wherein their weekly hours exceed 44 hours, and wherein their employment capacity does not meet the definition of “supervisory” or “managerial”, among other exceptions (some related to employment in law or internet technology, for example).
+The Employment Standards Act, 2000 and similar legislation in Canada’s other provinces and territories allow for overtime pay at 1.5 times an employee’s usual pay, wherein their weekly hours exceed 44 hours, and wherein their employment capacity does not meet the definition of “supervisory” or “managerial”, among other exceptions (some related to employment in law or internet technology, for example).
 There is no wage cut-off for overtime, so even non-managerial employees earning well over $100,000 a year can get overtime.
-For instance commission sales people.
+For instance commission salespeople.

 In America, employers are required to pay overtime wherein an employee earns less than $23,660.00, on a statutory basis, as per the Department of Labour regulations.
 Workers who earn in excess of this figure will be paid overtime, but only on a discretional or contractual basis- in other words, the decision is up to the employer.